Selected Recent Publications

 The package PLANETS AND SATELLITES includes a detailed 176-page User’s Manual that gives a theoretical background and suggests students' activities.
 The manual contains about a hundred of problems.
-The package PLANETS AND SATELLITES is the 10th Annual Educational Software Contest winner (1999, Computing in Science and Engineering magazine), European Academic Software Award winner (EASA’2004).
+The package of simulation programs PLANETS AND SATELLITES is the 10th Annual Educational Software Contest winner (1999, Computing in Science and Engineering magazine), European Academic Software Award winner (EASA’2004).

 Version 4.0 (2014) is optimized for computers running under MS Windows 7 operating system.
 To install the package on your machine, download the file Planets.zip (7.4 MB), unzip it in a folder on your computer, and run the standard setup procedure (launch the file setup.exe).

 - PHYSICS OF OSCILLATIONS.
 The package includes a set of highly interactive programs that allow the user to observe the simulations of simple mechanical oscillatory systems, and obtain time-dependent graphs of the variables that describe the simulated system, phase diagrams and graphs of energy transformations.
 Graphs and diagrams appear on the screen simultaneously with the display of motion.
 The suggested experiments have been designed to be plain and obvious.
 The user can widely modify parameters of the investigated physical systems and conditions of the experiments.
 The simulations bring to life many abstract concepts related to the physics of oscillations.